Pecos River High Bridge

-The Pecos River High Bridge carries the Union Pacific Railroad across the Pecos River gorge and is the second high-level crossing on this site.
+The Pecos River High Bridge carries the Union Pacific Railroad across the Pecos River gorge, near the town of Comstock, Texas, and is historically the second high-level crossing on this site.

 History

 The first Pecos River Bridge, designed by SP chief engineer Julius Kruttschnitt, was built by the Phoenix Bridge Company and completed in 1892.
 After strengthening and reinforcement in 1910 and again in 1929 which almost doubled its weight, it remained in place until 1949, five years after its replacement.
-The second Pecos River High Bridge, was completed by the Southern Pacific Railroad on December 8, 1944.
+The second (current) Pecos River High Bridge, was completed by the Southern Pacific Railroad on December 8, 1944.

 The current Pecos River High Bridge is a steel deck truss bridge on slip-formed concrete piers, ranging in height up to 275 ft.
 It was designed by Modjeski and Masters of Harrisburg, Pennsylvania, with foundations constructed by Brown and Root of Houston and trusses fabricated by Bethlehem Steel Company of Chicago.
-Because of material rationing during World War II, War Production Board approval was required before proceeding with fabrication.
+Because of material rationing during World War II, War Production Board approval was required before proceeding fabrication.